letspersuade/engineering/docs/react/react-query.md

 }
 ```

-You can define these globally in a custom hook like above or you can do them more contextually when using the mutation `mutate` method in a component.
+Or you can trigger side effects more contextually when using the mutation `mutate` method in a component:

 ``` javascript
 // in some component some where you're probably gonna trigger a mutation...